 Phyllis invited me over a couple Saturdays ago, to hang out and sew.
 I had no easy quilting to bring along, so I brought some stuff to make zipper bags.
 I carefully watched the tutorial on You Tube, the night before, and took copious notes.
 I managed to remember everything I needed to take except my notes.
 Just having gone through the process of writing the instructions down, helped me to remember them.
 T had a tip for me, as she has made these bags before.
 It helped me be successful and I made seven scrappy zippy bags.
 This is a great use for scraps left over from quilting.

-Her cute ducks and bears go with so many other fabrics.
+Some of the scraps were donated to me by Shannan.
+Her cute ducks and bears go with so many other fabrics. |

-and zipper on the cat bag; fabric given to me by my friend Mary F.
+I quilted both sides of every bag.
+I had fun using green thread and zipper on the cat bag; fabric given to me by my friend Mary F. |

 Wednesday, March 7, 2018